splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 9. Review the configuration details and select :guilabel:`Create Endpoint`.

-10. Before proceeding to :ref:`aws-privatelink-step4`, confirm with Splunk Customer Support that you created the endpoint, that the service name has been verified, and that Support has enabled the endpoint urls.
+10. Before proceeding to :ref:`aws-privatelink-step4`, confirm with Splunk Customer Support that you created the endpoint, that the service name has been verified, and that Support has activated the endpoint urls.

 .. _aws-privatelink-step4:

-Step 4: Modify the endpoint to enable a Private DNS Name
+Step 4: Modify the endpoint to activate a Private DNS Name
 ----------------------------------------------------------------

-To modify the endpoint to enable a Private DNS Name, follow these steps:
+To modify the endpoint to activate a Private DNS Name, follow these steps:

 #.
 Log in to the AWS Management Console.
 #.
 Navigate to the :guilabel:`Amazon VPC service` in the region where you have created the VPC endpoint.
 #.
 On the left navigation pane, select :guilabel:`Endpoints`.
 #.
 Select the VPC endpoint you want to modify.
 #.
 Select :guilabel:`Actions`, and then :guilabel:`Modify Endpoint`.
 #.
-Enable the private DNS names under the :guilabel:`Modify private DNS name` settings.
+Turn on the private DNS names under the :guilabel:`Modify private DNS name` settings.
 #.
 After the process is completed, select :guilabel:`Save Changes`.

 You can now start using the AWS PrivateLink URL mentioned in the :ref:`AWS PrivateLink endpoint URLs table <aws-privatelink-endpoint-urls>`.